 Gifts to the Foundation may be made in any one of several ways and can usually be arranged to achieve maximum tax benefits to the donor while, at the same time, providing generous support to education.
-Contributions may be made by gifts of cash, real or personal property, securities, provisions of a will, insurance policies, life income gifts, or the establishment of trusts.
+Contributions may be made by cash gifts, real or personal property, securities, provisions of a will, insurance policies, life income gifts, or establishing trusts.
 Gifts may be awarded for a specific purpose or given without restriction on use.

-Persons interested in contributing to the Allegany College of Maryland Foundation, Inc. should contact any of the Foundation Board of Directors, their financial or legal representative, and/or the Foundation's Executive Director.
+Persons interested in contributing to the Allegany College of Maryland Foundation, Inc. should contact any Foundation Board of Directors, their financial or legal representative, and/or the Foundation's Executive Director.
 Inquiries concerning the Allegany College of Maryland Foundation can be made by writing or calling: